Srylax/mongodb-cursor-pagination/README.md

 # MongoDB Cursor Pagination

+This package provides a cursor based pagination using the mongodb driver.
+Essentially instead of page based pagination you receive cursors to both the start and end of the result set so that you can ensure you get the next item, even if the data changes in between requests.
+That said, it also provides regular ole' page based pagination as well.
+If your options include skip and limit parameters then you'll do the page based.
+If you leave skip off or send a cursor, then it will use that instead (and ignore the skip parameter.)

-Based on the [node module](https://github.com/mixmaxhq/mongo-cursor-pagination) but for Rust.
+It's based on the [node.js module](https://github.com/mixmaxhq/mongo-cursor-pagination) but written in Rust.
-You can read more about it on their [blog post](https://engineering.mixmax.com/blog/api-paging-built-the-right-way/) and why it seems necessary.
+You can read more about the concept on their [blog post](https://engineering.mixmax.com/blog/api-paging-built-the-right-way/).

 So far it only supports count and find.
 Search and aggregation will come when needed.

 ### Usage:
-Anyway, the usage is a bit different than the node version.
-See the examples for more details.
+The usage is a bit different than the node version.
+See the examples for more details and a working example.
 ```rust
 use mongodb::{options::FindOptions, Client};
 use mongodb_cursor_pagination::{CursorDirections, FindResult, PaginatedCursor};